pvasek/EyeOnUkraine/readme.md

 * Description - string

 ## Hosting
-Right now it is deployed on the appfog and it's available at http://eyeonukraine.eu01.aws.af.cm/
+Right now it is deployed on the appfog and it's available at [http://eyeonukraine.eu01.aws.af.cm]

+## Developers Notes

+To install a node module you should add it to packages.json and run npm install or run

+`npm install <package> --save`

+This command will install the package and updates the packages.json